Pomeranians are known to look like miniature lions with their long, fluffy coat and famous apricot color.

 Blue Pomeranians often look more gray than blue.
 They can be silver, dark gray or any blue-gray shade in between!
 Puppies are born with silvery-gray coats, dark gray guard hairs and blue undercoats.
 Their slate blue color typically appears after they reach six months of age.

 It is easy to confuse blue shades for black, but one easy difference is their nose color.

 Blue Pomeranians always have blue noses, instead of black.
 Their nose is the same color as a blue nose pitbull’s.
 They also have blue eyelids, lips and paw pads.

 The blue and tan is a blue Pomeranian with rust or tan markings in the coat.
 These tan markings can range in color from light cream to dark rust and are typically found on the face, neck, chest and paws.

 Their blue coat color may vary from an ashy gray to a very strong blue.
 It is the same diluted black coat found in the pure blue.

 Blue and tans are easily spotted because they will have a lighter blue base coat.
-They share the same tan markings on the face, neck, chest, and paws with black and tan Pomeranians.
+They share the same tan markings on the face, neck, chest, and paws as black and tan Pomeranians.